 The expression on Wendy's face is one of confusion as she continues up the stairs, past a moonlit painting of a pied cow, past a painting of a large house against purple mountains in a snowy landscape, to the next floor where again we see a lit lamp and then one that is unlit and lacking its shade.

 The painting of the pied cow, shown above, at one point shows the reflection of the stair rail.
-This painting is by the same artist who did the painting of the horse racing down the railroad tracks toward a train, seen in the apartment subsequent Danny's vision, the realization of which we are now experiencing.
+This painting is by the same artist, Alex Colville, who did the painting of the horse racing down the railroad tracks toward a train, seen in the apartment subsequent Danny's vision, the realization of which we are now experiencing.
 I write on these paintings at length in this post, Stankley Kubrick, Anamnesis, and His Use of Railroad Imagery.
-The subject is too involved to get into here, for which reason it has its own post, but the reflection of the bannister in this particular painting recalls the railroad track of the painting and would be a replay of it, though flipped horizontally.
-In the other painting the horse had been charging down the track toward the train, and Kubrick in A Clockwork Orange and Eyes Wide Shut made elaborate but hidden use of railroad imagery to express anamnesis, a meeting of past and present through events recurring though with slight differences.
+The subject is too involved to get into here, for which reason it has its own post, but the reflection of the bannister on this particular painting recalls the railroad track of the painting and would be a replay of it, though flipped horizontally.
+In the other painting the horse had been charging down the track toward the train.
+Kubrick in A Clockwork Orange and Eyes Wide Shut made elaborate but hidden use of railroad imagery to express anamnesis, a meeting of past and present through events recurring though with slight differences.

 590 LS view of beast.
 (2:09:44)